What is mill scale?

 The mill scale is not connected to the underlying surface.
 The oxides are pressed into the object with great force, however they are not actually attached to the surface but to the mill scale.
 Over time, for example during processing of the material, the mill scale will slowly but surely come loose, causing it to lose its protective effect.
 A tricky situation, since any coatings that has been applied directly to the mill scale will also be removed from the object.
 It is therefore important to remove the mill scale before processing the product and applying the coating, since sooner or later it will come loose.

-How do you remove mill scale from steel?
+How to remove mill scale prior to painting?

 In the past, often in the construction and maritime market, it was often decided to let rust form on the mill scale.
 By keeping the objects outside, the mill scale was affected by the weather, which resulted in a layer of rust.
 A removal method that takes a very long time and also a lot of space.
 This is not the only drawback.
 By allowing the mill scale to rust, the object is also severely affected and even damaged.
 For this reason, various techniques have been developed over the years to remove mill scale from metal pipes or plates.